WillHill63/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > **xargs** is a Unix command builds an execution pipeline from standard input.
-For example, the command "echo 'metis_work, python_files, excel_worksheets, word_documents, seaborn_graphs' | xargs mkdir" would read the standard input string and create separate directories named after each element in the string that is separated by a space.
-The result of the command would be create five new directories named 'metis_work', 'python_files', 'excel_worksheets', 'word_documents' and 'seaborn_graphs'.
+> > **xargs** is a Unix command that builds an execution pipeline from standard input.
+For example, the command

+    "echo 'metis_work, python_files, excel_worksheets, word_documents, seaborn_graphs' | xargs mkdir"

+would read the standard input string, split out the five items separated by a space and create directories named after each item in the input string.
+Running the command would create five new directories named 'metis_work', 'python_files', 'excel_worksheets', 'word_documents' and 'seaborn_graphs'.